 Available frameworks, especially SAFe, have most of the hooks needed for compliance with high assurance systems.

-As regulated requirements have a common background, it becomes possible to build a process model which already has most of the content necessary to fulfill those requirements.
-A tailoring of processes is a must to reflect applicable regulations as not all regulations are as stringent as others.
+As regulated requirements have a common background, it becomes possible to build a process model which already has most of the content necessary to fulfil those requirements.
+Tailoring of processes is a must to reflect applicable regulations as not all regulations are as stringent as others.
 Usually, the regulations do not imply how something shall be done.
 Companies should use this given freedom and map agile practices to regulations; agile practices like for example: ‘Build the solution incrementally’, ‘Apply fast learning cycles’, ‘Apply objectives milestones’, ‘Demo frequently; routinely deliver objective progress, product, and process metrics’, ‘Organize around value’, ‘Build quality in’, ‘Apply continuous verification and validation’, ‘Include compliance concerns in Definition of Done’, ‘Solution intent as concept for requirements’, ‘Inspect & Adapt’, etc.

-Build your own internal team of Lean Agile Center of Excellence (LACE) and establish a managed process and Quality Management System (QMS).
-Don’t forget to address live cycle concerns of solutions (e.g. life time & criticality).
+Build your own internal team of Lean-Agile Center of Excellence (LACE) and establish a managed process and Quality Management System (QMS).
+Don’t forget to address live cycle concerns of solutions (e.g. lifetime & criticality).
 It is necessary to read and understand the regulations!
 Strive to map existing agile behavior and don’t impose unnecessary work in your processes.

 If you want to learn more about an application of scaled agility in regulated environments, contact us at www.appliedSAFe.com.
 In the following months, we will detail in this blog how to address the topics discussed above.
 You can also register for our newsletter here.